Russell replaces Hastings in Scotland squad

 Lions stand-off Russell pressed his case for a recall when he scored a try and kicked three conversions and a penalty for his club Racing 92 as they defeated Perpignan 44-20 in France's Top 14.

-Townsend said he had left Russell out of his initial squad because of question marks over the number 10's "form and consistency" levels.
+Townsend said he had left Russell out of his initial squad because of question marks over the number 10's "form and consistency".

 The former Lions and Scotland fly-half said he had not spoken to Russell since informing him last month he was not in the squad, but the head coach insisted that is not unusual.